-This Policy applies to all Curling Canada staff, contractors, directors, coaches, athletes, support staff, volunteers and customers (Collectively “Curling Canada Stakeholders”).
+This Policy applies to all Curling Canada staff, contractors, directors, coaches, athletes, support staff, volunteers and customers (Collectively “Curling Canada Stakeholders”) above the age of 12.
 If the building policy (competition venues) for staff does not mandate full vaccination status as a condition of employment, a number of control measures will be in effect to reduce the risk of transmission.

 All Curling Canada Stakeholders must be fully vaccinated by October 15, 2021.
 “Fully vaccinated” includes doses of a Health Canada approved vaccine, where applicable.
 It is the responsibility of the Curling Canada Stakeholder to ensure there is sufficient time to receive both doses of the vaccine by October 15, 2021.
 After October 15, 2021, subject to relevant accommodations or exemptions, all Curling Canada Stakeholders must be fully vaccinated.
 Curling Canada staff who fail to comply with the terms set out in this Policy may be subject to disciplinary action, up to and including termination from their employment.